megan-davi/iOS-App-Practice/README.md

 ### 05 :: Destini
 A "Choose Your Own Adventure Game" which allows a user to click through different scenarios of a story.
 This was mostly created to solidify knowledge gained thus far.
 Newest code feature is hiding buttons at the end of each story line.

+### 06 :: Calculator
+This app is not functional; it served as an introduction to setting constraints via alignment and pinning so that all future apps can look great on any screen size or alignment.
+This calculator mimics the look of the default Mac calculator.